Basic Ballet Positions

 Positions of the Arms: There are also various positions of the arms.
 Match your arms to the pictures shown below.

 |Fourth Position||Fifth Position|

 Movements in Dance: There are multiple steps referred to as the "movements in dance."
-There are three movements that ballet/dance beginners are taught.
+There are three movements that ballet/dance beginners learn.
 First learn to pronounce the terminology given below, learn the definition, and then attempt to do the movement described.